AndroidModLoader/JPatch/README.md

  - Some cut effects from the game are back
  - Able to skip "drive" (tripskip)
  - Fixed "collideable" particles such as gunshells (reversed from FxsFuncs)
- - GLAlphaFunc mod is now inside (fixing a crash on Huawei phones)
+ - GLAlphaFunc mod is now included (fixing a crash on Huawei phones)
  - RLEDecompress crash is fixed! (allocates more memory)
  - Fixes some stupid nearclipping issues that are caused by WarDrum's dirty hands
  - Fixes that some data in CollisionData is not being set to zero